 Save Money by Increasing Attic Insulation in Albany

-Having the proper amount of insulation in your attic can make your Albany home cozier throughout the seasons.
+Having the proper amount of insulation in your attic can make your Albany home more comfortable throughout the seasons.
 Better energy efficiency could also help you save money on energy costs.

 Do you have the right amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was suitably insulated to current building code, the Boston University School of Public Health found it would slash electric consumption by 37 billion kilowatts.
-That’s enough electricity to power 3.4 million American homes annually!
+If every home in the country was suitably insulated to current building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
+That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Insulation?

 You can assess existing insulation to find out if you have an adequate amount in your attic.
-If it’s less than 7” deep, your home is doesn’t have enough insulation.
+If it’s less than 7” deep, your home is underinsulated.
 In Albany, 16-18” deep is recommended.